VonHeikemen/devlog/content/tools/simple-neovim-config.md

 ### Step 1: keymaps

-The keymaps I'm about to show you are based on the work the Neovim team is doing right now.
-On `v0.11` and greater they want to enable more keymaps by default, but they haven't decided what is the best "prefix" they can use just yet.
-At the moment they are trying the prefix `gr` for some of the LSP features.
+Some of the keymaps I'm about to show are based on Neovim's defaults, they do a similar thing as the default keymap but use the LSP client.
+And the rest will use the prefix `<leader>l`.

 We create these keymaps on the autocommand `LspAttach` because we want to follow the same pattern Neovim has, that is enable these features only when there is a language server active in the file.